Nattan: Early life

 Nattan was born in Sobral, in the interior of Ceará, on 18 August 1998.
 However, he spent his childhood and adolescence in Tianguá, also in the interior of the state.
-His interest in music came through the Mormon church.
+His interest in music came through the Church of Jesus Christ of Latter-day Saints.
 According to Nattan, he would see people playing the piano in church, look at the sheet music and try to play, accompanying the music.
 He said that the church "embraced" even people who did not follow the religion, especially children.
 At the age of 9, he received a guitar as a gift from his grandmother and learned to play on his own, with the help of tutorials on YouTube.
 It was then that, at just 12 years old, Nattan began to perform in bars.
 Still unable to buy his own equipment, he rented it.
 The musician continued to perform in bars, and, at 14, he began to pay his own school tuition, which cost around R$300.